Passing Node.js Program Command Line Arguments

 $ node server.js path/to/your/folder

-Explanation of the Command Line Arguments in Node.js
+Explanation of Command Line Arguments in Node.js

 JavaScript with Node.js